utensil/lean4_jupyter/README.md

 #### (Optional) Installing the JupyterLab Extension

-If you are using JupyterLab, you can install the JupyterLab extension to enhance your experience:
+If you are using JupyterLab, you can install the JupyterLab extension to enhance your experience with Lean 4 syntax highlighting for cells:

 1. **Install Node.js**: Ensure you have Node.js installed, and its version is at least 22.0.0.
 You can check the version by running `node -v`.